 Studentships are open to UK, EU and international graduates.
 Places are usually advertised in October with a deadline for applications in November and interviews in January or February.
 See the Studentships page for more details.

-We will consider applications from self-funded students at anytime but they will still be subject to our normal evaluation and interview procedures.
+We will consider applications from self-funded or scholarship students at anytime, although they will still be subject to our normal evaluation and interview procedures.
 Again, see the Studentships page for more details.
 To apply as a self-funded applicant, students should contact individual group leaders in the first instance with a copy of their CV and details of their funding.